 Work experience is also about communication, meeting people and seeing how you can contribute and work as a team.
 The supervisors in the Engineering Department have a wealth of experience in these areas and will help you develop not only these skills, but so much more!

-This year the Scientific Computing Department and Control Systems Group have joined up to deliver a ‘Cross- Department Work Experience’.
+The Scientific Computing Department and Control Systems Group have joined up to deliver a ‘Cross-Department Work Experience’.
+Students spend the week learning how to control the temperature of a water bath that is used to develop photographic film.
+Students will: